Connect to share and comment

 Zookeepers in Norway are taking extraordinary precautions to keep the birds cool.

 Save the Earth.
-If not for your grandchildren, do it for this penguin:
+If not for your grandchildren, do it for that poor penguin.

 Hotter than usual temperatures in Norway this summer have penguins drooping and their keepers on red alert.